 As a brief aside, it is worth noting how David spoke on the idea of a ransom (Ps 49:7-8; 15).
 This task truly is beyond the scope of man.
 But it is not beyond the scope of God.
 This is partly because this ransom removes from death.
 This is significant as it ties to other "defeats of death" (Hos 13:14; Heb 2:14-15).

 Jesus Christ speaks definitively about Himself as a ransom (Matt 20:28; Mark 10:45).
 No one will argue that point.
 The New Testament church is clearly addressed as the ransomed group (1 Tim 2:6; 1 Pet 1:18; Rev 5:9).
-What are we to make about this language?
+What are we to make of this language?

 Given our slavery to sin and death, I think it is suitable to speak of Christ's ransom paying those.
 Any further extension to Christ's ransom being to Satan are based on two loose passages.
 The first is Christ's temptation (Matt 4:9) and the author of Hebrew's allusion to "the one who has the power of death" (Heb 2:14).
-Neither of these provides enough support to mirror the Pharaoh of the exodus story as Satan.
+Neither of these provides enough support to mirror the Pharaoh of the Exodus story as Satan.

 Including the verse mentioned above, the church is often spoken of as having been "bought" (1 Cor 6:20; 7:23; 2 Pet 2:1).
 Of use is the final reference given its context is to delinquent Christian leaders.
 In what way were these men "bought"?
 Are they truly free from sin as Jesus Christ promised (John 8:31)?
 I think it is right to return to Christ's words and notice the phrase "indeed" as referenced to disciples who abide (John 8:31) and freedom (John 8:36).

 Is there than a sense in which Christ bought people who are not truly free?
 Peter claims these bought but false leaders had escaped corruption (2 Pet 2:20).
-I think it is fair to say that both Jesus, Paul and Peter recognized the church as a purchased covenant community that would remain in sin.
+I think it is fair to say that both Jesus, Paul, and Peter recognized the church as a purchased covenant community that would remain in sin.
 Put another way, they would desire to return to Egypt and their sin (Exo 14:11-12, etc.; 2 Pet 2:22).

 It should be clear that Christ actively died as the ransom for the created order.
 It should also be clear that Christ died as the ransom for a covenant community.
 But this ransom is not the same as "free indeed" (John 8:31).
 There are many who have belonged to the church who can truly say that Christ died as a ransom for them.
 They will for a time escape the corruption of sin but they will return to their sin and remain in death.
 Hence many lacking faith will not experience true freedom.
 The author of Hebrews so sufficiently describes it as not experience His rest (Heb 4:1-11).